 The optimum drilling time for SURGE is late March to late April.
 There may be some reduction in yield in early May, more so on dryland, lighter country and higher altitude areas.
-From early May sowings yields will tend to decrease but will be similar to spring barley planted at this time.
+From early May sowings, yields will tend to decrease but will be similar to spring barley planted at this time.
 However, its superior disease resistance makes it an alternative to spring barley for early May planting.
 By mid-May the grower should switch to a spring barley like RGT Planet, SY Transformer or Tavern.
-On drier country where summer moisture stress is expected this cut off can come in late April or the first week of May.
+On drier country where summer moisture stress is expected, this cut off can come in late April or the first week of May.

-Month planted Typical heading dates for SURGE in Canterbury
+Month planted

-Late March Late October
+Late March

-Mid April Early November
+Mid April

-Early May Mid November
+Early May